Norway Gambling Regulation

 Gaming Authority

 casino regulators imageThe state-owned operators Norsk Tipping and Norsk Rikstoto are overseen and regulated by the Norwegian Gaming Authority.
-This authority also issues or suspends licenses, as well as authorizes the provision, distribution, and marketing of gambling activities.
-The Gaming Authority is also the jurisdiction that can impose sanctions that resulted from breaching the gambling laws of Norway.
+This authority also issues and suspends licenses, as well as authorizes the provision, distribution, and marketing of gambling activities.
+The Gaming Authority is also the body that can impose sanctions resulting from breaches of Norway’s gambling laws.

-The Gaming Authority is authorized to issue licenses only to non-profit organizations.
+The Gaming Authority may issue licenses only to non-profit organizations.
 This means that commercial operators cannot apply for gambling licenses.
-This being said, commercial operators that have been authorized by the Gaming Authority can organize gambling activities for non-profit organizations for a certain fee.
+That said, commercial operators authorized by the Gaming Authority can organize gambling activities for non-profit organizations for a fee.

-There are several forms of lotteries that do not require a license by the Gaming Authority.
-These include lotteries by humanitarian and socially-beneficial organizations, with the yearly turnover of these lotteries being under NOK200,000.
-If the lottery, however, is organized by a commercial operator, the organization is required to apply for a license.
+Several types of lotteries do not require a license from the Gaming Authority.
+These include lotteries by humanitarian and socially beneficial organizations, with the yearly turnover of these lotteries being under NOK200,000.
+However, if the lottery is organized by a commercial operator, the organization is required to apply for a license.

-There is also no need for a license if a bazar is offering a maximum prize up to NOK8,000, the maximum allowed stake is NOK5, and the total value of prizes does not exceed NOK40,000.
+A license is also unnecessary if a bazaar offers a maximum prize of up to NOK8,000, the maximum allowed stake is NOK5, and the total value of prizes does not exceed NOK40,000.
 The gambling legislation of Norway also allows private poker games hosted in private homes without a license.
-All participants must be over the age of 18, the maximum allowed stake per person must be NOK1,000 and there must be less than ten players in the game.
+All participants must be over the age of 18, the maximum allowed stake per person must be NOK1,000, and there must be fewer than ten players in the game.

-Under the Lottery Act, a license can be obtained by non-profit organizations if they provide several gambling activities.
+Under the Lottery Act, non-profit organizations can obtain a license if they provide several gambling activities.
 These include post-drawn or pre-drawn lotteries, which are drawn by the Gaming Authority, another public authority, or commercial operators.
 Poker tournaments, bingo, and pre-drawn scratch cards are also among the activities that require a license.
 Non-profit organizations must apply for a license when they provide gambling activities on Norwegian ships that sail between the country and foreign harbors.
-Lastly, a license is required if the organization will offer gaming machines.
+Finally, a license is required if the organization will offer gaming machines.

 Online Gambling

-The definition of online gambling in the Norwegian legislation is the same as the one of land-based gambling.
+The definition of online gambling in the Norwegian legislation is the same as that of land-based gambling.
 Only licensed operators are allowed to provide, market, and distribute any form of gambling.
 Currently, only Norsk Tipping and Norsk Rikstoto are authorized to provide online gambling to Norwegian players.

-The two state-owned operators who are licensed to offer online gambling, however, do not provide the best odds or the most diverse gaming options to Norwegians.
+However, the two state-owned operators that are licensed to offer online gambling do not provide the best odds or the most diverse gaming options to Norwegians.
 Unfortunately, at the moment, commercial operators cannot apply for online gambling licenses and it seems Norwegian players do not have many options to bet online.

-There are many offshore operators that welcome Norwegian players and will even allow them to use NOK for their deposits and withdrawals.
+Many offshore operators welcome Norwegian players and will even allow them to use NOK for their deposits and withdrawals.
 While technically illegal, playing at an offshore online casino is not something that Norwegian players will be prosecuted for.
-This is why many Norwegians still find plenty of websites where they can enjoy a plethora of games, and some of the best odds on sporting events.
+This is why many Norwegians still find plenty of websites where they can enjoy a wide array of games and some of the best odds on sporting events.

 In an attempt to prevent Norwegian players from betting on offshore websites, in 2010, the government passed a law that forbids any online gaming payments that are initiated at offshore online casinos and betting sites.
 Except for the state-owned Norsk Tipping and Norsk Rikstoto, no other operators were allowed to accept credit/debit card payments by Norwegian players.
 Norwegian banks were required to block any transactions that are related to online gambling at unauthorized offshore websites.

-Despite the ban, however, many unlicensed operators had their ways to ensure that Norwegian players would be able to make deposits and withdrawals online and enjoy their favorite casino games or sports bets.
+Despite the ban, many unlicensed operators found ways to ensure that Norwegian players would be able to make deposits and withdrawals online and enjoy their favorite casino games or sports bets.
 Payment solutions like Neteller, Skrill, or other similar methods allow Norwegian players to make payments on offshore gaming websites and place bets online.
-Even though the government of Norwegia was trying to eliminate illegal online gambling, it was estimated that Norwegians were still spending around NOK6 billion on gambling at offshore online casinos and sportsbooks.
+Even though the government of Norway was trying to eliminate illegal online gambling, it was estimated that Norwegians were still spending around NOK6 billion on gambling at offshore online casinos and sportsbooks.

 Applying for a License in Norway

-Non-profit organizations and humanitarian or socially-beneficial organizations must submit their lottery license applications to the Gaming Authority.
+Non-profit and humanitarian or socially beneficial organizations must submit their lottery license applications to the Gaming Authority.
 Licenses for poker tournaments and lotteries offered by commercial operators on behalf of non-profit organizations are issued after a public application process.

-Licenses for offering lotteries with a turnover of more than NOK200,000 should also be approved by the Gaming Authority.
-Only humanitarian and socially-beneficial organizations that are registered with the Norwegian Central Coordinating Register for Legal Entities (NCCRLE) are eligible to receive approval.
+Licenses for lotteries with a turnover of more than NOK200,000 must also be approved by the Gaming Authority.
+Only humanitarian and socially beneficial organizations registered with the Norwegian Central Coordinating Register for Legal Entities (NCCRLE) are eligible for approval.

-Commercial operators that wish to offer lotteries on behalf of licensed organizations should meet several conditions to be authorized by the Gaming Authority.
-The company must prove a clean criminal record, it has to be registered with the NCCRLE, and it should be solvent.
-The processing time that involves authorizations and licensing by the Gaming authority may take roughly around three months.
+Commercial operators that wish to offer lotteries on behalf of licensed organizations must meet several conditions to be authorized by the Gaming Authority.
+The company must demonstrate a clean criminal record, be registered with the NCCRLE, and be solvent.
+The authorization and licensing process handled by the Gaming Authority usually takes about three months.

 Cost of Licenses